-In the interests of our zero tolerance stance in relation to acts of corruption and offences of any kind, assure observance of the prevention procedure and identify possible warning signs, as well as to guarantee fulfilment of the principles contained in the Code of Ethics, Corporate Social Responsibility Policy and Anti-corruption and Anti-bribery Policy, in 2018 the Group:
+In the interests of our zero tolerance stance in relation to acts of corruption and offences of any kind, assure observance of the prevention procedure and identify possible warning signs, as well as to guarantee fulfilment of the principles contained in the Code of Ethics, Corporate Social Responsibility Policy and Anti-corruption and Anti-bribery Policy, in 2019 the Group:

-- Furnished information to the members of the governance team on the policies and training available in the organization in relation to procedures to combat corruption. - Informed 91% of the organization's employees, 85% having received training (the remaining percentage relates to new joiners and workers on sick leave). - Informed three significant business partners representing 35% of share capital.
+- Furnished information to the members of the governance team on the policies and training available in the organization in relation to procedures to combat corruption. - Informed 91% of the organization's employees, 87% having received training (the remaining percentage relates to new joiners, workers on sick leave and to a large extent Clariana's integration in the Group).